sportsfellows/sports-app/README.md

 ## Tests

+// Review: Don't forget about starting mongo!
+Maybe explain a little bit about what the tests test?

 Tests are ran by using the jest testing suite.
 To run tests, first you must download and copy this repo and run `npm i` in the root directory to install all application dependancies.
 Run `npm run test` in the root directory of the application in your terminal to check tests.

 ## Contribute

+// Review: These are my words, not yours.

 You can totally contribute to this project if you want.
 Fork the repo, make some cool changes and then submit a PR.

 ## Credits

+// Review: This codebase is yours, not CodeFellows'

 Initial codebase created by Code Fellows.